 = ending checkbook balance

 If those items add up correctly, you’ve successfully reconciled (some call it “balanced”) your checkbook.
 If it doesn’t add up, you’ve made an arithmetic error, or you’ve omitted or incorrectly recorded a transaction.
-On rare occasion, I’ve even found errors in my bank’s records.
-Go through your entries and rework the math until it comes out right.
+On rare occasions, I’ve even found errors in my bank’s records.
+Go through your entries and rework the math until it comes out correctly.
 (One common mistake I used to make is recording a deposit as a withdrawal.)
 Reconciling your bank account is worth the time and effort because it allows you to know exactly where your money is and it allows you to be decisive about moving your money around to where it needs to go.

 How to reconcile your credit card statement: